wayne-kirk-schmidt/sumologic-spelunker/readme.md

 Sumo Logic Data Doctor
 ======================

-Data Doctor allows clients to compare existing data platforms to Sumo Logic.
+Sumo Logic Spelunker allows clients to compare existing data platforms to Sumo Logic.
-It uses app info, config files, and user history to show how your data would look in Sumo Logic.
+For Spelunker, it uses a Splunk diag file and publishes this to Sumo Logic.

-The Data Doctor is in!
+Want to find out how your Splunk deployment would look in Sumo Logic?
+Time to go spelunking!

 Installing the Scripts
 =======================